20 Secrets of Getting Organized

 Nothing will stop you in your tracks than a weekend-long organizing project, especially when you have a family and a schedule, and life all going on at the same time.

-Instead, start out small.
-Your nightstand, for example, is a great and easy project to work on.
+Instead, start out small, your nightstand, for example.
+This is a great and easy project to work on and one that will greatly impact where you sleep.
 Small wins are huge in the long game of decluttering.

 Bedroom interior with bed and flowers on nightstand